syncfusion-content/blazor-docs/blazor/visual-studio-integration/download-and-installation.md

 The steps below assist you to how to install the Syncfusion Blazor extensions from **Visual Studio Manage Extensions**.

-1. Open the Visual Studio 2019 or Visual Studio 2022.
+1. Open the Visual Studio 2022 or later.

 2. Navigate to **Extension ->Manage Extensions** and open the Manage Extensions.